chutommy/bvviz/README.md

 ### Custom configurations

-In the configuration, you are free to customize the device of the simulation as you desire.
+In the configuration, you are free to customize the device of the simulation as you want.
 However, for best results I recommend secret strings with a length of 4-12.
 If you wish to experiment with larger secret strings, keep in mind that the computational demand grows exponentially with increasing size.
 I suggest not exceeding a secret string length of 16.